 With all of the chemicals floating around in pools, it’s no wonder they have a complicated effect on skin.
 Chlorine can be extremely drying and irritating to those who suffer from eczema, dermatitis or psoriasis resulting in rashes and itchy skin.
 If your skin becomes too dry due to pool chemicals, oil production will increase.
 Excess oil then clogs your pores, leading to pimples.

 Just like you can help protect hair follicles from pool water with a pre-pool application of conditioner you should do the same with your skin.
-Apply a few drops of face oil, then sunscreen to create a natural barrier between chlorine and your skin.
+Apply a few drops of face oil, or a barrier protecting face balm and finish with sunscreen to create a natural barrier between chlorine and your skin.
 Once you are done with the pool, shower immediately and nourish your skin with a post sun and chlorine soothing face balm to prevent rash and irritation.

 We all love a fruity drink with an umbrella to boot.
 However, consuming loads of sugar has never been known to do wonders for our skin.
 During the summer months, it seems like we’re downing more cocktails and sugary drinks.
-Unfortunately, sugar aggravates hormonal acne and promotes inflammation, Dr. Prystowsky confirms.
+Unfortunately, sugar aggravates hormonal acne and promotes inflammation.
 So while you satisfy your sweet tooth, your skin is paying for it.
 Consider backing away from the lemonade stand and keeping a bottle of water handy instead.